Native Linux Microcontainers

 done

-Each runtime package is a self-contained zip file containing:
+Each runtime is installed as a self-contained environment:

 🎯 Runtime Management